-Dr Kornblum passed away on September 23, 2008.
+Dr Kornblum passed away on September 23, 2008 at his home in La Cañada Flintridge, California.

 Dr. Kornblum loved his family and his nieces especially Liz and Jennifer.
 He always looked forward to his weekend trips to Solvang.
 He rarely took vacation.
 The only 1 month long vacation he took was in 1989 to Europe.